-UNIT 5: COGNIZANCE, CHARGE, TRIAL& PLEA BARGAINING.
-10 Hrs.
+UNIT 5: COGNIZANCE, CHARGE, TRIAL or PLEA BARGAINING.

-Learning Outcome: in this Unit the students learn how the charge is made and how the trial is conducted
+Learning Outcome: in this Unit the students learn how the charge is made and how the trial is conducted.

-Meaning and Object of Cognizance, Cognizance of offences by Magistrates and Court of Session, making over of cases to Magistrates, Meaning, Form and Content of Charge; Alteration of Charge, Basic rules regarding charge and trial; Trial of Warrant Cases: (a) before a Sessions Court, (b) before a Magistrate; Trial of Summons Cases, Summary Trials, Plea Bargaining.
+Meaning and Object of Cognizance, Cognizance of offenses by Magistrates and Court of Session, making over of cases to Magistrates, Meaning, Form and Content of Charge; Alteration of Charge, Basic rules regarding charge and trial; Trial of Warrant Cases: (a) before a Sessions Court, (b) before a Magistrate; Trial of Summons Cases, Summary Trials, Plea Bargaining.
 (S. 190-199, S.211-224, S.225-265, S.265A- 265L, Cr.
 PC.)

-UNIT 6: JUDGMENT & APPEAL 6 Hrs.
+UNIT 6: JUDGMENT & APPEAL